Consult a Doctor

 Canva

 1. Hammertoes: This happens when the middle joints of the toes bend and point downwards.
-Usually occurs when the toes are cramped up in tight shoes (especially pointy high heel shoes).
+Usually occurs when the toes are cramped up in tight shoes (especially pointy high-heel shoes).
 Continual use causes permanent deformity and makes the feet look crooked.

 2. Bunions: This is a painful bump at the base of the big toe that is more pronounced when the big toe deviates and points to the direction of the other toes.
-In severe conditions, walking barefooted may become really painful.
+In severe conditions, walking barefoot may become really painful.
 Corrective surgery is the ultimate remedy.

 4. Ankle sprains: High heels are mostly safe to wear if you are walking on even surfaces.
 Potholes, bumps, uneven staircases, and cobblestones can cause you to wobble and sprain your ankle.
 An awkward landing like this can also lead to broken ankles, bruised elbows, dislocated kneecap and in worst cases, a concussion.